aws/aws-toolkit-vscode/docs/connecting-to-aws.md

 Instead of selecting Credentials from the list, users have the option to create a new Shared Credentials Profie (see "Adding Credentials" below).

 If credentials are selected from the list, they are validated by the Toolkit.
-All Toolkit actions related to AWS are then made using these credentials.
+If valid, the Toolkit uses them to connect to AWS.

 Once the Toolkit connects to AWS, and the **AWS Explorer** shows resources (such as AWS Lambda functions) from the associated account.
 The credentials used by the Toolkit are shown in the VS Code status bar.